The Two RV Gypsies: Full-Time RVers

 Glen Lake Lee is always a clown

 When the two RV Gypsies reached the top of the first dune, people told them there were two more dunes, so they took a deep breath and decided to keep going.
 They wanted to get to Lake Michigan.
-In reality, that meant climbing and descending about 8 more steep dunes before getting to the lake, (they still didn't realize that), and then they had to repeat the process to get back.
-Lee made a joke that they were so tired that they disappeared into the sand and only their shadows were left.
-When they eventually returned, it was almost true.
+In reality, that meant climbing and descending about 8 more steep dunes before getting to the lake, (they still did NOT realize that), and then they had to repeat the process to get back to their toad.

 another dune to climb shadows of the two RV Gypsies